 The digital microchip is the only platform capable of both integrating and miniaturizing the diverse sensor technologies needed to perform a comprehensive panel of blood tests from a single drop of blood.
 With the long-term goal of digitizing all the information in a drop of blood, Xip has taken a ﬁrst step of developing a digital molecule counting immuno-assay platform integrated on a microchip.

-To benchmark performance, troponin was measured using the Xip device on patients presenting to the University of Maryland Medical Center with the symptoms of a heart attack.
-Results showed a tight correlation to the gold standard laboratory system.
-The prototype of the Xip platform was completed in late 2015 and market roll-out is expected in 2018.
+To benchmark our analytical performance, a study was undertaken at the University of Maryland.
+Blood samples from patients presenting to the University of Maryland Medical Center with chest pain were analyzed on Xip devices for the presence of troponin, a heart attack marker.
+Results showed a tight correlation to the gold standard laboratory system with an LOD of 5pg/ml and imprecision of 12%.

 Clinical results from a drop of blood appear on the digital display and are securely uploaded to an EMR or a nearby phone.
 After use, the device is discarded but the data retained and analyzed.
 This flexibility will allow patients, physicians and broader medical systems to more efficiently retrieve and handle vital diagnostic information.